 There is something about going through tough times with your children That somehow makes the tough times even worse.
 I think the coronavirus pandemic has sort of hammered this lesson home for all of us.
-What used to be a somewhat carefree and consequence free existence for many people when it came to living their daily lives is now a situation where we think about risk and illness especially in connection to our kids.
+What used to be a somewhat carefree and consequence-free existence for many people when it came to living their daily lives is now a situation where we think about risk and illness especially in connection to our kids.
 This is a major transition from the mindset many of us had before the pandemic.

 Now, if you are contemplating a divorce then you can take those circumstances I just finished mentioning about the pandemic and add them to the context of your divorce case.
 You will be charged with planning a divorce, filing a divorce, negotiating the outcome of a divorce and possibly going to trial over your divorce.
 Once your case is done you and your ex-spouse will now have to come together and raise children as a team. these are certainly challenging that you are up to but it will take some effort, patience in time to accomplish these goals.

 In today's blog post I would like to share with you some tips on how to get through a divorce with children.
 These tips will walk you through how to talk to your kids about your divorce when it is first filed, help them transition into splitting time between you and their other parent and then adjust to life in a post-divorce world .
 So much of the best advice that can be provided to you regarding transitioning your children Interpose divorce life can only be done with specific knowledge of your family.
-However, I hope the general advice I apply in this blog post will be beneficial to you and your kids.
+However, I hope the general advice I apply in this blog post will benefit you and your kids.

 Talking to your kids about divorce

 For starters, you need to balance being honest with your kids and the desire to keep private information to yourself.
 There is a balance to be struck between providing enough information to be clear with your kids about what is happening and holding back information that can be sensitive or unnecessary to divulge.
 To be unclear is to be unkind.
-You do not want your kids to be under the impression that this is a temporary change or that one parent or the other is not going to be a part of their life moving forward.
-I would recommend you be clear that you and their other parent are no longer going to be married and living together, but that both of you will continue to be their Mom and Dad.
+You do not want your kids to be under the impression that this is a temporary change or that one parent or the other will not be a part of their life moving forward.
+I would recommend you be clear that you and their other parent are no longer going to be married and living together but that both of you will continue to be their Mom and Dad.

-Another difficult part of this initial conversation is that you need to be comfortable enough to listen to your kids and answer their questions.
-Depending on the ages and maturity levels of your kids their questions could vary from the superficial (Will I get Christmas presents from Mom AND Dad?) to the very serious (What did I do wrong?
-Is there anything I can do to change so you don’t get divorced?).
+Another difficult part of this initial conversation is that you need to be comfortable listening to your kids and answer their questions.
+Depending on the ages and maturity levels of your kids, their questions could vary from the superficial (Will I get Christmas presents from Mom AND Dad?) to the very serious (What did I do wrong?
+Is there anything I can do to change so you don't get divorced?).
 Your job is to listen to their concerns and provide honest feedback about what is happening with your family.
 You know better than anyone how to speak to your children about important matters.
-You don’t need to become a different person when talking to your kids about the divorce.
+You don't need to become a different person when talking to your kids about the divorce.
 The biggest thing that you can do is be present and be willing to listen.
-Often times the rest will take care of itself.
+Often the rest will take care of itself.

 Managing the divorce with your children